The First Day Of School: Making A Smooth Transition From Daycare To School

 - Get involved with the child’s school — helping in the classroom, with fundraising activities, or on school trips

-- Keep an open communication with the child’s teach and principal
+- Keep open communication with the child’s teacher and principal

 There’s no perfect way to introduce your child to a brand new routine, but by being as open about the change with your child as possible, you can make their first day of school a positive one.